facebookresearch/LASER/laser_encoders/README.md

 For more advanced usage and options, please refer to the official LASER repository documentation.

+## LASER Versions and Associated Packages

+For users familiar with the earlier version of LASER, you might have encountered the [`laserembeddings`](https://pypi.org/project/laserembeddings/) package.
+This package primarily dealt with LASER-1 model embeddings.

+For the latest LASER-2,3 models, use the newly introduced `laser_encoders` package, which offers better performance and support for a wider range of languages.

 ## Contributing

 We welcome contributions from the developer community to enhance and improve laser_encoders.
 If you'd like to contribute, you can: